rufousJr/warpwoofwimble/content/pages/Have One On Me/one/easy.md

 Title: Easy
 Release: Have One On Me

-definition of roanoke? -- Roanoke River?
-Rowan Oak - Faulkner's house?
-The Lost Colony?

 # Annotations #

 !!! lyrics ""
 	> who will harvest what we have sewn

-Assuming that it isn't a misprint, the use of "sewn" in place of "sown" deserves to be noted.
+Whether "sewn" is a misprint of "sown", or a pun, is uncertain.
+Either way, the line is a paraphrase of St Paul's proverb from Galatians 6:7, which Newsom also considered in the out-take from *Divers*, ["Make Hay"]({filename}../Divers/makehay.md).

 !!! lyrics ""
 	> pluck every last daisy clean,
 	> till only I may love you.

-This image probably refers to the traditional "loves me, loves me not" game played by an anxious lover.
+This image refers to the traditional "loves me, loves me not" game played by an anxious lover.

 !!! lyrics ""
 	> Sit, and see how the fog,